cjayho/ecb-shaderpack/readme_english.txt

 17) Reflective water on R2

-18) Experimental feature - sunshafts aka godRays on R2
+18) GodRays on R2 + dust effect in rays

+19) Soft particles on R2

+20) Soft water on R2.

 Plus many subtle adjustments and improvements on both renders